rstudio/education.rstudio.com/content/blog/2020-07-31-spreadsheet-workflows-using-r/index.markdown

 ## # … with 16 more rows
 ```

-And now another sheet lisitng the alter ego of each character
+And now let's take a look at the sheet listing the alter ego of each character.

 ```r
 identities